-Table 10 shows the distribution of diseases reported by year, from 2015-2020.
-2011-2014 data can be found in prior annual reports.
+Table 10 shows the distribution of diseases reported by year, from 2016-2021.
+2011-2015 data can be found in prior annual reports.
 Over all the years, chemical irritation/irritative bronchitis and chemical pneumonitis were the most common conditions.

 Each year varies slightly in the types of conditions reported, in part related to the reporting sources within a given year.
 In 2011 and 2012, hospitals and Workers' Compensation reported 72% of the 139 cases, and 68% of the 191 cases, respectively.
-In 2013 and 2014, the Poison Control Center and hospitals reported 69% of the 162 cases, and 63% of the 150 cases, respectively.
+In 2013 and 2014, the Poison Control Center (PCC) and hospitals reported 69% of the 162 cases, and 63% of the 150 cases, respectively.
 In 2015, hospitals reported 59% of the 167 cases, followed by Workers' Compensation reporting 16% of the cases (Table 11).
+In 2016 through 2021 the PCC and hospitals, respectively, reported the greatest percentages of cases.

-The following statistics are based on the 161 cases of other lung diseases confirmed from 2020.
+The following statistics are based on the 172 cases of other lung diseases confirmed from 2021.

 Similar to delays in reporting cases of silicosis, OLDs reports are incomplete from delays in hospital reporting.
-Table 11 shows the primary reporting source of the 161 persons confirmed with OLDs in 2020.
-In 2020, the Poison Control Center reported 39% of the 161 cases, hospitals reported 29% of the cases, Workers' Compensation reported 24% of the cases, physicians reported 2% of the cases, and new in 2020, seven percent of reports were from the MI Emergency Medical Services (EMS) system.
-In 2020, there were no reports from death certificates or laboratories.
+Table 11 shows the primary reporting source of the 172 persons confirmed with OLDs in 2021.
+In 2021, the Poison Control Center reported 45% of the 172 cases, hospitals reported 32% of the cases, death certificates reported 13% of the cases, Workers' Compensation and the MI Emergency Medical Services (EMS) system each reported 5% of the cases, and physicians reported 1% of the cases.
+In 2021, there were no reports from laboratories.

-Ninety-four of the OLDs cases were classified as chemical irritation/irritative bronchitis, 10 had COVID, five each had asbestosis and COPD, four had anaphylactic-like reactions, three each had smoke inhalation, metal fume fever and exposure to an infectious agent, two had chemical pneumonitis, and one had silo-related disease.
-An additional 31 had a definite work-related respiratory illness that could not be classified more specifically (Table 10).
+One hundred ten of the OLDs cases were classified as chemical irritation/irritative bronchitis, 25 had asbestos-related disease, five each had chemical pneumonitis, COPD or hypersensitivity pneumonitis, three each had smoke inhalation or metal fume fever, two each had an infectious disease or COVID, and one each had allergies, coal workers' pneumoconiosis or beryllium lung disease.
+An additional nine had a definite work-related respiratory illness that could not be classified more specifically (Table 10).

-The following case narrative describes an exposure and symptoms related to an OLDs case reported in 2020:
+The following case narratives describe exposures and symptoms related to OLDs cases reported in 2021: